Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 The main goals and objectives of the SCO are:

-strengthening of mutual trust, friendship and good-neighbourliness between member states;
+strengthening mutual trust, friendship and good neighborliness between member states;

-development of multidisciplinary cooperation in order to maintain and strengthen peace, security and stability in the region, to promote the construction of a new democratic, just and rational political and economic international order;
+development of multidisciplinary cooperation in order to maintain and strengthen peace, security and stability in the region, promote the construction of a new democratic, fair and rational political and economic international order;

-joint counteraction to terrorism, separatism and extremism in all their manifestations, combating drug and arms trafficking, other types of transnational criminal activity, as well as illegal migration;
+joint counteraction to terrorism, separatism and extremism in all their manifestations, the fight against illegal drug and weapons trafficking, other types of transnational criminal activities, as well as illegal migration;

-encouragement of effective regional cooperation in political, trade and economic, defense, law enforcement, environmental protection, cultural, scientific and technical, educational, energy, transport, credit and financial and other areas of common interest;
+encouraging effective regional cooperation in political, trade, economic, defense, law enforcement, environmental, cultural, scientific and technical, educational, energy, transport, credit and financial and other areas of common interest;

-promotion of comprehensive and balanced economic growth, social and cultural development in the region through joint actions based on equal partnership in order to steadily improve the level and improve the living conditions of the peoples of the Member States;
+promoting comprehensive and balanced economic growth, social and cultural development in the region through joint actions on the basis of equal partnership in order to steadily increase the level and improve the living conditions of the peoples of the Member States;

-coordination of approaches to integration into the world economy;
+coordination of approaches when integrating into world economy;

-promotion of human rights and fundamental freedoms in accordance with the international obligations of the Member States and their national legislation;
+promoting human rights and fundamental freedoms in accordance with the international obligations of member states and their national legislation;

-maintenance and development of relations with other states and international organizations;
+maintaining and developing relations with other states and international organizations;

-interaction in the prevention of international conflicts and their peaceful settlement;
+cooperation in prevention international conflicts and their peaceful settlement;

-joint search for solutions to problems that will arise in the twenty-first century.
+joint search for solutions to problems that will arise in the 21st century.

 Principles